Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Preliminaries

-OBDDs are a special case of read-once oblivious branching programs in complexity-theoretic terms that is, branching programs that satisfy the following conditions: each variable is read at most once on each directed path from the root to a terminal node, and the orderings of variables to be read on all such paths are consistent with a certain fixed ordering.
+An OBDD is a special case of read-once oblivious branching programs in complexity-theoretic terms that is, branching programs satisfying the following conditions: each variable is read at most once on each directed path from the root to a terminal node, and the orderings of variables to be read on all such paths are consistent with a certain fixed ordering.
+In other words, an OBDD for a Boolean function $f$ is a directed acyclic graph that represents Shannon expansion of $f$ according to a fixed ordering of variables, where each node of the OBDD corresponds to a subfunction obtained by Shannon expansion of $f$.
+Hence, the number of nodes in the OBDD is at most $\frac{2^n}{n}(1+o(1))$~\cite[Exercise 6.1]{AroBar09Book}, where $n$ is the number of variables of $f$.